 What is 10-3 wire used for

 10/3 wires are normally used for wire 220-volt outlets.
-These outlets are mostly used to deliver power to devices that need high power like ovens, electric dryers, and air conditioners.
-10/3 wires are also used to wire 120/240-volt outlets, which are mostly used to power large devices like electric ranges.
+These outlets provdies power like ovens, electric dryers, and air conditioners.
+10/3 wires are also used to wire 120/240-volt outlets, like high power large devices like electric ranges.

 Some appliances that can be powered by a 10/3 wire: